Need exciting yet easy holiday ideas for family night?

-The Santa Claus craft above is an easy win with young kids.
+The Santa Clause craft above is an easy win with young kids.
 Or write a letter to Santa that’s as simple or elaborate as you want!
-Then try these awesome printables from the Dating Divas below.
+Then try these awesome printables from the Dating Divas.
 They include a bingo to go with the movie!

 “The best way to spread Christmas cheer is singing loud for all to hear.”Buddy the elf

-What better book than the one from the movie?!
+There’s no better book than the one from the movie!

 5. FROSTY THE SNOWMAN

 Frosty has a soft spot in all our hearts, and this is the best time of year to share his adventure with your kids.